elitwilson/make-it-so/README.md

 ## 🗂 What It Does

-- Creates a `.makeitso/` folder in your project root.
+- Creates a `.makeitso/` folder in your current directory.
 - Lets you define your own CLI commands with scaffolded TypeScript plugins.
 - Each plugin runs in Deno and can define its own dependencies and config.
 - Keeps everything project-local — no global installs or `node_modules` clutter.